GladysAssistant/Gladys/.github/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## Setup your development environnement
+## Setup your development environment

-Please read [this article](https://gladysassistant.com/en/docs/api/setup-development-environnement) on how to setup your developpement environnement for Gladys.
+Please read [this article](https://gladysassistant.com/en/docs/api/setup-development-environment) on how to setup your development environment for Gladys.

 ## Before making a Pull Request

-Make sure you discussed with the team on [Gladys Community](https://community.gladysassistant.com/) to ensure your pull request goes in the same direction as current developements 🙂
+Make sure you discussed with the team on [Gladys Community](https://community.gladysassistant.com/) to ensure your pull request goes in the same direction as current developments 🙂

 Then, create a GitHub Issue to indicate that you're working on the topic.